Quickstart

 import pysynthbio

-# Supply token directly (but don't write it in scripts)
+# Supply token directly (avoid hardcoding secrets in source control)

 pysynthbio.set_synthesize_token(token="SECURE_SECRET_HERE")